fedidat/HexoSite/source/_posts/530-blog-comments.md

 [remark42](https://remark42.com/) is a sleek system that is full of features.
 It is [open source](https://github.com/umputun/remark), written in Go and does a lot of things right, like privacy, styling, security or packaging.
 It may be installed through docker-compose, and its same author also proposes a docker image that serves virtual hosts with Nginx and Certbot for HTTPS.

-The problem is that it is a very recent system, with its development first started less than a year ago.
-In particular, custom styling is not implemented [yet](https://github.com/umputun/remark/issues/5), which is problematic for me since this site currently has a dark theme.

 ### Staticman (pull request to Github)

 ![Staticman](/images/530-blog-comments/staticman.png)